dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/rewards.md

 ### Voting rewards

-As highlighted in the background section above, we leverage the NNS voting reward scheme and allow for flexibility to configure the scheme.
+As highlighted in the background section above, the SNSs leverage the NNS voting reward scheme and allow for flexibility to configure the scheme.
 Hence, in the following we go through the features of the NNS and describe how it is adapted and made configurable for the SNS.
 Unless otherwise stated, the approach and formula are the same as for the NNS.
-As for the NNS it is possible to change the SNS configuration by an SNS governance proposal.
+As for the NNS, it is possible to change the SNS configuration by an SNS governance proposal.

 #### Determination of the total reward pool
   * The impact of changing the parameters of the reward function can be simulated in this [tool](https://docs.google.com/spreadsheets/d/1cTqgjGcG5rEQ5kRGprpdLvBL7ZdTqUDCuCi0QjClbgk/edit#gid=0).